ArjoNagelhout/shapereality-engine/src/modules/asset/design.md

 2. Load assets inside the main scene, and put them to `not visible`.
    - downsides:
      - we might want to unload assets that are not visible anymore.

+# Auxiliary files and deduplication

+Importers for certain input file types can import auxiliary files with it.

+For example: a .obj file might reference a .mtl file.
+Certain auxiliary files (such as an .mtl file) can also be imported individually.

+Do we want to deduplicate beforehand?
+Or do we want to calculate a file hash?
+I think the latter is cleanest